-But unfortunately, this way of thinking means that we are leaving our mental wellbeing in the hands of everyone but ourselves.
+But unfortunately, this way of negative thinking means that we are leaving our mental wellbeing in the hands of everyone but ourselves.
 And we don’t have to.
 We simply have to learn how to reduce stress and anxiety by changing our mindset.

 You can’t change what other people do or what’s happening in the world around you.
 But you can take ownership of yourself and how you respond.
 You can inch your perspective over to a new angle and suddenly feel the pressure alleviate.
 It’s actually quite empowering to embrace the importance of positive thinking.

 If you don’t acknowledge your own power, then you will be overrun by the negative effects of stress — poor sleep, high blood pressure, loss of joy, anxiety attacks, and unhealthy coping mechanisms that cause more damage than good.

 Just think, if you could simply make a choice that could eliminate those things, wouldn’t it be worth it to at least try?

-6 Ways to Reduce Stress and Anxiety by Changing Your Mindset
+6 Ways to Reduce Stress by Embracing the Importance of Positive Thinking

 I cannot stress the importance of positive thinking.
-Here are six practices you can implement that will help you change your mindset and ultimately reduce your stress and anxiety.
+Here are six practices you can implement that will help you think positively and ultimately reduce your stress and anxiety.

 The importance of positive thinking cannot be understated, and it’s hard to break out of a cycle of negativity.
 Once we start thinking about everything that is wrong, it seems to snowball into a mountain of self-pity.
 Our brains are working so hard to seek out who or what to blame.